Left Turn Collisions

 Also, the claimant must draw a link of causation between the defendant’s breach of duty and the claimant’s damages.
 This means showing that, but for the breach, the damages would not have occurred.

 The last step of a negligence lawsuit consists of proving that the person seeking to recover compensation sustained actual damages, and not just a scare or a close call.
 Since motorcycle riders are so vulnerable in any type of accident, proving damages is not often a problem, but agreeing on the value of a case, particularly noneconomic damages such as pain and suffering, may be more difficult.
 It is not uncommon for defendants in negligence cases to attempt to assign some of the fault in an accident to the claimant or possibly a third party.
-This is called “comparative fault,” and, if proven, it can result in a reduction in the amount recovered proportionate to the amount of fault attributable to the injured person.Seek Legal Guidance in Pembroke Pines Following a Motor Vehicle Collision
+This is called “comparative fault,” and, if proven, it can result in a reduction in the amount recovered proportionate to the amount of fault attributable to the injured person.Consult an Attorney in Pembroke Pines Following a Left Turn Collision

 If you have been seriously hurt in a motor vehicle collision or lost a family member due to a wrongful death in Pembroke Pines or the surrounding cities, you should speak to a knowledgeable attorney.
 The Pembroke Pines attorneys at Cohn & Smith have many years of experience representing injured cyclists and their families, and we welcome the opportunity to serve your legal needs.
 Call us at 954-431-8100 or complete our online form to schedule a free initial consultation at your convenience.
 Attorney Alan Smith, who is a motorcycle enthusiast himself, or another member of our team will be glad to answer any questions you may have about your legal rights.